dmitry-ivanov/laravel-helper-functions/README.md

 #### `call_in_background()`

-Calls artisan console command in background, with optional `before` and `after` sub-commands:
+Calls artisan console command in background.
+Code execution continues immediately, without waiting for the results.

 ```php
 call_in_background('foo');

 // "php artisan foo" would be called in background
 ```

+Optional `before` and `after` sub-commands can be set as a second and third parameters:

 ```php
 call_in_background('foo:bar baz', 'sleep 0.3');